-Once the infiltration load for each type of case was determined, the following steps were followed to determine the compressor power requirements and energy savings.
+Once the infiltration load for each type of case is determined, the following steps are taken to determine the compressor power requirements and energy savings.
 It is important to reiterate that heat transfer in display cases occurs due to convection, conduction, and radiation.
-The analysis presented here is limited to the cooling load imposed by convection (infiltration) only and not the total cooling load of a particulate display case.
+The analysis presented here, though, is limited to the cooling load imposed by convection (infiltration) only and not the total cooling load of a particulate display case.

 In the base case, it is assumed that no night covers are installed on the cases and the infiltration cooling load for each bin can be given by: